Authentic German Potato Salad

 The ingredients in a traditional Swabian potato salad recipe are few and simple, but there are a few tricks that are absolute musts for getting it right.
 Here are the key ingredients:

-• Beef broth: There is no substitute, it must be beef broth.
+- Beef broth: For the best flavor there is no substitute, it must be beef broth.
 And it must be very strong beef broth.
 And it must be hot when you pour it over the potatoes so they soak it up.
 Make sure you let the potatoes sit for at least a full hour after you pour the broth over.
+If you’re vegetarian or vegan you can substitute vegetable broth.

 Pro Tip: The longer the potato salad sits, the better it will taste.
 I recommend making it the day before and letting it sit in the fridge until the next day.
 Let it sit at room temperature for at least 30 minutes before serving.